 - Clinical Trial Proper

 Research studies are classified into four primary phases.
-In most countries, all new drugs must undergo three stages before obtaining approval for public or commercial use.
+In most countries, all new drugs must undergo a clinical development strategy and three stages before obtaining approval for public or commercial use.
 Animal testing precedes human testing to determine how the treatment may impact living things.
 After this stage, the product can be administered to a small number of people and then eventually to a higher number of individuals.

 - Phase 1: The product is administered to a few people, about 20 to 80, to determine its safety and efficacy.
 At this stage, researchers also aim to understand how the product works and if there are potential adverse effects.